Wes Chandler: NFL career statistics

+Regular season

 Post-playing career

 Chandler eventually went to Dallas after seven years coaching in NFL Europe, including a stint as head coach of the Berlin Thunder in 1999.
 Before that, he also coached at the University of Central Florida in Orlando, Florida and Father Lopez Catholic High School in Daytona Beach, Florida.
 In January 2012, he joined the California Golden Bears as their receivers coach.

 Chandler has established a scholarship fund for minority students through the Wes Chandler Celebrity Golf Classic.

 Chandler also has two nephews in athletics.
-Dallas Baker was a standout wide receiver for the Florida Gators and was drafted by the Pittsburgh Steelers in the 2007 NFL Draft.
+Dallas Baker was a standout wide receiver for the Florida Gators and was drafted by the Pittsburgh Steelers in the 2007 NFL draft.
 Chandler's other nephew and Dallas's younger brother, Perry Baker, is a professional rugby player with the United States national rugby sevens team.

 In 2015, he was one of the founders of the proposed league, Major League Football, and served as its first president.
 He resigned in July 2017 when the league was reorganizing after failing to launch.